-Estimating the effect of background risk on individual financial choices faces two challenges.
-First, the identification of the marginal effect requires a measure of at least one component of human capital risk that qualifies as "background" (a risk that an individual cannot diversify or avoid).
-Absent this, estimates suffer from measurement error and omitted variable bias.
-Moreover, measures of background risk must vary over time to eliminate unobserved heterogeneity.
-Second, once the marginal effect is identified, an evaluation of the economic significance of background risk requires knowledge of the size of all the background risk actually faced.
-Existing estimates are problematic because measures of background risk fail to satisfy the "nonavoidability" requirement.
-This creates a downward bias which is at the root of the small estimated effect of background risk.
-To tackle the identification problem we match panel data of workers and firms and use the variability in the profitability of the firm that is passed over to workers to obtain a measure of risk that is hardly avoidable.
-We rely on this measure to instrument total variability in individual earnings and find that the marginal effect of background risk is much larger than estimates that ignore endogeneity.
-We bound the economic impact of human capital background risk and find that its overall effect is contained, not because its marginal effect is small but because its size is small.
-And size of background risk is small because firms provide substantial wage insurance.
+Assessing the importance of uninsurable wage risk for individual financial choices faces two challenges.
+First, the identification of the marginal effect requires a measure of at least one component of risk that cannot be diversified or avoided.
+Moreover, measures of uninsurable wage risk must vary over time to eliminate unobserved heterogeneity.
+Secondly, evaluating the economic significance of risk requires knowledge of the size of all the wage risk actually faced.
+Existing estimates are problematic because measures of wage risk fail to satisfy the "non-avoidability" requirement.
+This creates a downward bias, which is at the root of the small estimated effect of wage risk on portfolio choices.
+To tackle this problem we match panel data of workers and firms and use the variability in the profitability of the firm that is passed over to workers to obtain a measure of uninsurable risk.
+Using this measure to instrument total variability in individual earnings, we find that the marginal effect of uninsurable wage risk is much larger than estimates that ignore endogeneity.
+We bound the economic impact of risk and find that its overall effect is contained, not because its marginal effect is small but because its size is small.
+And the size of uninsurable wage risk is small because firms provide substantial wage insurance.

+Key words: Portfolio choice, Uninsurable wage risk, Background risk, Firm shocks.

-Keywords: Background risk, Portfolio Choice, Labor Income Uncertainty.
-JEL Codes: G11, D1, D8.
+JEL Codes: G11, D1, D8

+1. INTRODUCTION